Ricky512227/EventStreamMonitor/README.md

 ## Recent Updates

 I've been working on improving the project:
+- Added `/health` endpoints to all services for monitoring and health checks
+- Fixed import path issues and build errors across the codebase
+- Added default values for environment variables to improve service startup reliability
 - Added a comprehensive health check utility script
 - Improved documentation and added CHANGELOG.md for better tracking
 - Enhanced .gitignore and development tools